maadhuvijay/ai-case-study/README.md

     4. Comprehensive AI cloud Ecosystem which integrates with enterprise workflows and allows companies to manage their entire AI lifecycle in one place.
     5. Democratized AI solutions that cater to both technical and non-technical users.

 * Which technologies are they currently using, and how are they implementing them?
-(This may take a little bit of sleuthing&mdash;you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)

     H2O-3 is built in Java and Scala and integrates with R, Python and works on existing big data infrastructure, on           bare metal or on top of existing Hadoop, Spark or Kubernetes clusters.